 Microsoft recommends that you do not disable the Windows Firewall service when using a third-party host firewall.
 When the Windows Firewall is enabled, DirectAccess clients can use the built-in IPsec functionality and Windows Firewall connection security rules to protect DirectAccess connections and traffic.

 SEP is using the Microsoft Windows Firewall guidelines and recommendations and does not replace Windows Firewall connection security (IPsec).
 This specification allows third-party host firewalls in Windows 7 to selectively replace specific elements of Windows Defender Firewall functionality while retaining others.
 The introduction of "categories" makes it possible for third-party host firewalls to operate side-by-side with Windows Firewall.

-You can also confirm that the SEP client is providing firewall protection by checking the status in the Installed Firewall list, as well as in the General Firewall status section, which indicates that the firewall rules are being managed by SEP.
+Additional confirmation that the SEP client is providing firewall protection can be done by checking the status in the Installed Firewall list, as well as in the General Firewall status section, which indicates that the firewall rules are being managed by SEP.

 To verify the firewall status:

 Click Open Action Center > Security.
 Network Firewall displays a status of On.